-Appeal dates for St Thomas More: June 2021
+Appeal dates for St Thomas More: to be confirmed

-- Apply on line to Medway Council by Friday 15th January 2021 17:00, either by logging onto Medway Council Website or by clicking the link below.
+Apply on line to Medway Council by Monday 15th January 2024 17:00, by logging onto Medway Council Website or clicking the link below.
 Please ensure you receive an email to confirm that the details have been accepted.

-- Download a St Thomas More Supplementary form,
+Download a St Thomas More Supplementary form (SIF),

 Parents whose applications for places are unsuccessful may appeal to an Independent Appeal Panel set up in accordance with section 85(3) of the School Standards and Framework Act 1998.
 Appeals must be made in writing and must set out the reasons on which the appeal is made.
 Appeals should be made to the Admissions Appeal Clerk at the school address.
 Parents/Carers have the right to make oral representations to the Appeal Panel.
 Infant classes are restricted by legislation to 30 children.
 Parents should be aware that an appeal against refusal of a place in an infant class may only succeed if it can be demonstrated that:

 - The admission of additional children would not breach the infant class size limit; or

 - The admission arrangements did not comply with admissions law or had not been correctly and impartially applied and the child would have been offered a place if the arrangements had complied or had been correctly and impartially applied; or